HeidiTran/Cheatsheets/Languages_Technologies/Spark.md

 ### Encoders
 > Translate between JVM's Java objs and Spark's internal binary formal
+- Is primary concept in serialization and deserialization framework in Spark SQL
+- Provides on-demand access to individual attributes without having to de-serialize an entire obj
 - Spark has built-in encoders such as integer encoder or long encoder

 ### DataFrame to DataSet